elliotkillick/elliotkillick.com/content/living-off-the-land-with-cmdl32-reverse-engineering-a-downloader-baked-into-windows/index.md

 2023 Update: Microsoft has now made the PDB (including function debug symbols) for `Cmdl32.exe` public which would have made this 'living off the land' technique considerably easier to find.
 Also, there have been changes to how it works since initial discovery (namely I notice that the `/vpn` (`0x40`) and `/lan` (`0x20`) are no longer checked at the same time as `0x60` but instead in two parts (additionally, I think the hex identifiers changed).
 Also, `RasEnumConnectionsA` is now only ever called from one function in `Cmdl32.exe` named `IsConnectionAlive` whereas before `RasEnumConnectionsA` was directly called all over the place (leading to code duplication).
 To me it looks like `Cmdl32.exe` has undergone a large refactoring.
 This analysis covers the 2023 version of [Cmdl32.exe](cmdl32.exe).
 This 'living off the land' technique is still 100% working.

-\*There have been a few cases where Microsoft removed potentially dangerous functionality (e.g. `MpCmdRun.exe` downloader, Mandiant's `rasautou.exe` DLL runner, and occasionally built-in UAC bypasses) but these are the exception, not the rule.
+<b>*</b>There have been a few cases where Microsoft removed potentially dangerous functionality (e.g. `MpCmdRun.exe` downloader, Mandiant's `rasautou.exe` DLL runner, and occasionally built-in UAC bypasses) but these are the exception, not the rule.
 Also, the potentially dangerous functionality of some built-in programs breaks the threat model of WDAC and AppLocker.
 However, deployment of these security controls is rare.